 Background and study aims

 The opening up of blocked coronary arteries using a balloon that is passed through the artery and inflated (called angioplasty) has been a revolutionary technique for improving survival in people with heart disease.
 However, over time, in 5-10% of patients the treated artery becomes blocked, a phenomenon called restenosis.
 Recent evidence suggests that dietary nitrate, a chemical found naturally in high levels in green leafy vegetables including beetroot, has a range of biological effects in the body that might reduce restenosis.
 In this study we will investigate the effects of increasing dietary nitrate intake in patients having balloon angioplasty.
-The primary aim of this research is to determine whether increasing one's dietary nitrate intake, by eating vegetables that has a high nitrate content, might improve long term outcome in patients who have undergone balloon angioplasty.
-We have shown previously that nitrate exerts effects on arteries that might prevent a heart attack.
+The aim of this study is to determine whether increasing dietary nitrate intake, by eating vegetables that has a high nitrate content, might improve long term outcome in patients who have undergone balloon angioplasty.
+It has been shown previously that nitrate exerts effects on arteries that might prevent a heart attack.
 This study will test whether dietary nitrate might be useful in preventing arteries from becoming blocked in patients who are at risk of this happening.

 Who can participate?

-Adults aged at least 18 with stable angina and single/multiple coronary artery stenosis (i.e. narrowing) having elective balloon angioplasty surgery.
+Adults aged at least 18 with stable angina and single/multiple coronary artery stenosis (i.e. narrowing) having elective balloon angioplasty surgery